 Balancing costs and benefits for real estate buyer

 Despite the mess, however, it is all about administrative problems and our clients might pay double for this properly if it would registered well.
 If it all works out, then it surely will turn out to be a very good investment.
 The problem in these cases is often communication.
 Many salespeople sell without a lawyer and everything turns in circles.
 In fact, the agreements about matters that must be arranged for the purchase cannot be put on paper.
 After all, there is no legal certainty about the authority to sign.
 And without a guarantee of the corresponding down payment, many sellers do not want to commit to ‘advancing’ the costs.

 Communication and time scale more challenging than administrative problems

 In this case the lawyer, therefore, takes care of an inventory of all matters that must first be rectified and communicates about this to all parties.
 In addition, it is very important that at any point in the long process it is clear what financial risks our clients run if the project does not go ahead or is going to take too long.
 After all, they already have costs for their legal guidance, architect, building permit, etc. and will have no rental income from their future B&B for the time being.
 Add to this the bureaucratic waiting times in Spain (especially the court) and the Corona crisis… In this case we cannot give any guarantee whether the purchase will eventually take place or not.
 However, we have already supervised many such difficult projects and proceed step by step.

 9. New construction purchase without legal guarantees

-A very sad situation was that of a young couple who had bought a new-build apartment in Torre del Mar on a small budget without a lawyer.
+A very sad situation was that of a young couple who had bought a new-build apartment in Torre del Mar on the Costa del Sol on a small budget without a lawyer.
 After purchase, the house turned out to have very serious hidden defects.
 So much so that the house was not habitable, which left them with double costs from a rent plus mortgage.

 10-year legal construction warranty from developer